As mentioned two posts ago, it’s not possible to see new comments made on my old blog. Here’s a comment I received on Tradeoffs.

 “I think you’re comparing a project that uses TDD to a project that writes no unit tests until, ‘Done,’ right?

-“Why are you ignoring the projects that write unit tests after each unit is written?
+“Why are you ignoring the projects that write unit tests after each

 “This is faster than both the approaches you describe.
 It’s faster than TDD because you write far fewer tests that you don’t need and faster than your other (waterfall?) approach because you find problems sooner.”